HDEnt327/HDEnt327/README.md

 ### Hi there 👋

+I'm HDE, you may see me as HD_Entertainment, HDEnt, HDEnt0327, etc

 <!--
 **HDEnt327/HDEnt327** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.